 - Make a boat to float down a stream.
 Your kids will be eager to test it out, but you will probably have to go on a hike to get to a stream!

-- Make up challenges for your kids to do outside, like in the TV show ‘Survivor’.
+- Create challenges for your kids to do outside, like in the TV show ‘Survivor’.
 This is even more fun if there is a prize at the end (one on one time with Mom or Dad, a night off of helping clean the kitchen, etc.)

 - Use an outdoor toy rotation strategy.
 Kids are lot more excited to play with toys they haven’t seen in a while or can’t access.
 Divide your outdoor toys into 3 bins, and have one big bucket of toys out at a time.
 This might include bubbles, balls, kites, jump ropes, skateboards, sports equipment, and water squirters.